Amiine-S/Sailsjs-Project-MongoDb-socketIO/README.md

 npm install sails-mongo
 ```

-b) Add the files from the folder ("AddFiles/AddFilesMongoDB") to your sails project:
+b) Copy files from the folder ("AddFiles/AddFilesMongoDB") to your sails project:

 - *config/models :* **Name of Database**